 Rheumatoid Arthritis is an autoimmune disease, meaning that the immune system is attacking the joint.
 What is most important is what is causing the autoimmune disease.
 There are many causes of autoimmune disease, so determining the potential cause requires a thorough examination and testing.

 Once the specific type of arthritis is determined, an effective treatment plan can be implemented.
 Treatment goals will include reducing the biomechanical stress, re-aligning the joint, improving movement patterns, and reducing the associated inflammation.
 For Rheumatoid Arthritis, addressing the ultimate cause which is autoimmune component is paramount to effective treatment and relief.

 • Anti-inflammatory Joint injections – natural or steroids

-• Anti-inflammatory medications and/or supplements – natural, NSAIDS, or steroids
+• Anti-inflammatory medications &/or supplements – natural, NSAIDS, or steroids

-At Advanced Healthcare of the Palm Beaches, we perform a thorough examination to determine which type of arthritis you have.
-We will then discuss with you the most appropriate treatment options available.
-Our team of doctors and healthcare providers will combine the best aspects of physical medicine, chiropractic, physical therapy, functional medicine and nutrition to create a program specifically to meet your needs.
+At Advanced Healthcare of the Palm Beaches, our team of doctors and healthcare providers combine the best aspects of physical medicine, chiropractic, physical therapy, functional medicine and nutrition so we can perform a thorough examination to determine which type of arthritis you have.
+We will then discuss the most appropriate treatment options available.

-Call Advanced Healthcare of the Palm Beaches at 561-296-1715 to schedule a free 20 minute consultation to see if you are a candidate for this program!
+Call Advanced Healthcare of the Palm Beaches at 561-232-3553 to schedule a free 20 min. consultation to see if you are a candidate for this program.